pcace/Tailwind/README.md

 ## WiFi Web Interface

-The E-bike controller includes a minimalist WiFi web interface optimized for memory efficiency and stability.
-When enabled, the ESP32 creates a WiFi access point allowing you to monitor your E-bike via any web browser with essential information only.
+The tailwind controller includes a minimalist WiFi web interface optimized for memory efficiency and stability.
+When enabled, the ESP32 creates a WiFi access point allowing you to monitor your e-bike via any web browser with essential information only.

 ### Web Interface Features